biomedisa/biomedisa/README.md

 - [License](#license)

 # Overview
 Biomedisa (https://biomedisa.org) is a free and easy-to-use open-source online platform for segmenting large volumetric images, e.g. CT and MRI scans, at Heidelberg University and the Australian National University.
 Biomedisa's semi-automated segmentation is based on a smart interpolation of sparsely pre-segmented slices, taking into account the complete underlying image data.
 In addition, Biomedisa enables deep learning for the fully automated segmentation of series of similar samples.
-It can be used in combination with segmentation tools such as Amira, ImageJ/Fiji and 3D Slicer.
+It can be used in combination with segmentation tools such as Amira/Avizo, ImageJ/Fiji and 3D Slicer.
 If you are using Biomedisa or the data for your research please cite: Lösel, P.D. et al. [Introducing Biomedisa as an open-source online platform for biomedical image segmentation.](https://www.nature.com/articles/s41467-020-19303-w) *Nat.
 Commun.* **11**, 5577 (2020).

 # Hardware Requirements
 + One or more NVIDIA GPUs with compute capability 3.0 or higher or an Intel CPU.
-+ 32 GB RAM or more (depending on the size of the image data).
++ Ddepending on the size of the image data (e.g. 32 GB).

 # Software Requirements
 + [NVIDIA GPU drivers](https://www.nvidia.com/drivers) for GPU support